mrchenguozheng/my-portfolio-nextjs-decapcms/public/content/posts/building-a-markdown-blog-in-next-js-with-decap-cms-a-comprehensive-guide.md

 To enable authentication, you can use Git Gateway.
 This allows users to authenticate via Git providers (e.g., GitHub, GitLab) or services like Netlify.
 Make sure your hosting platform supports this configuration.

-1. If you are using Netlify, enable Identity and Git Gateway in your Netlify dashboard.
+1. If you are using Netlify, enable Identity and Git Gateway in your **Netlify dashboard**.

-   1. Go to Integrations > Identity > Netlify Identity - Enable, click Enable Identity, and then go to Configuration and usage.
+   1. Go to **Integrations > Identity > Netlify Identity - Enable**, click **Enable Identity**, and then go to **Configuration and usage**.
-   2. Under Registration, choose Open or Invite only.
+   2. Under **Registration**, choose **Open** or **Invite only**.
 Usually, you want only invited users to access your CMS, but if you're just testing, you can leave it open.
-   3. To allow one-click login with services like Google and GitHub, check the boxes next to the services you want to use under External providers.
+   3. To allow one-click login with services like Google and GitHub, check the boxes next to the services you want to use under **External providers**.
-   4. Scroll down to Services > Git Gateway, and click Enable Git Gateway.
+   4. Scroll down to **Services > Git Gateway**, and click **Enable Git Gateway**.
 This will authenticate with your Git host and generate an API access token.
-We're leaving the Roles field blank, which means any logged-in user can access the CMS.
-For more details on changing this, check the Netlify Identity documentation.
+We're leaving the **Roles** field blank, which means any logged-in user can access the CMS.
+For more details on changing this, check the [Netlify Identity documentation](https://www.netlify.com/docs/identity/).
-2. Configure your repos settings to allow access via the configured identity provider.
+2. [Configure your repos settings](https://www.netlify.com/docs/identity/) to allow access via the configured identity provider.

 ## 3. Create Admin Interface

 ### 3.1 Create the Admin Page

    We need to create a page that will serve as the admin interface for Decap CMS.
-Create a new file named in the directory:index.tsxpages/admin
+Create a new file named `index.tsx` in the `pages/admin` directory:

 ```tsx
 // pages/admin/index.tsx